-This proxy statement is dated , 2002.
+This proxy statement is dated September \\\, 2002.
 You should not assume that the information contained in this proxy statement is accurate as of any date other than that date, and the mailing of this proxy statement to shareholders does not create any implication to the contrary.
 This proxy statement does not constitute a solicitation of a proxy in any jurisdiction where, or to or from any person to whom, it is unlawful to make a proxy solicitation.

-TNEORMATION INCORPORATED BY REFERENCE
+INFORMATION INCORPORATED BY REFERENCE

-D&B's Annual Report on Form 10-K for the fiscal year ended February 3, 2002, as amended by the Form 10-K/A dated June 18, 2002, D&B's Quarterly Report for the thirteen weeks ended May 5, 2002, D&B's Current Report on Form 8-K dated May 31, 2002, and D&B's Current Report on Form 8-K dated July 16, 2002, each filed by D&B with the SEC (Commission File No. 001-15007), are incorporated by reference in this proxy statement.
+D&B's Annual Report on Form 10-K for the fiscal year ended February 3, 2002, as amended by the Form 10-K/A dated June 18, 2002, D&B's Quarterly Report for the thirteen weeks ended May 5, 2002, and the Form 10-K/A dated September 10, 2002, D&B's Quarterly Report for the thirteen weeks ended August 4, 2002, D&B's Current Report on Form 8-K dated May 31, 2002, and D&B's Current Report on Form 8-K dated July 16, 2002, each filed by D&B with the SEC (Commission File No. 001-15007), are incorporated by reference in this proxy statement.
 Any references to Private Securities Litigation Reform Act in D&B's publicly-filed documents which are incorporated by reference in this proxy statement are specifically not incorporated by reference in this proxy statement.
 D&B's Form 10-K, Form 10-Q and Forms 8-K are not presented in this proxy statement or delivered with it, but are available, without exhibits, unless the exhibits are specifically incorporated by reference in this proxy statement, to any person, including any beneficial owner, to whom this proxy statement is delivered, without charge, upon written or telephonic request directed to D&B at 2481 Manana Drive, Dallas, Texas 75220, Attention: Corporate Secretary at (214) 357-9588.